 Our initial portfolio is comprised of 12 properties located in ten states with eight tenants.
-Our initial portfolio is comprised of seven GNLs and a master lease (relating to five hotel assets) that has many of the characteristics of a GNL, including length of lease term, percentage rent participations and triple net terms.
-The tables below present an overview of our portfolio as of September 30, 2016, unless otherwise indicated.
+Our initial portfolio is comprised of seven GNLs and a master lease (relating to five hotel assets that we refer to as our "Hilton Western Portfolio") that has many of the characteristics of a GNL, including length of lease term, percentage rent participations and triple net terms.